The Wind Rises: Music

 The 32-track film score was composed and conducted by Joe Hisaishi, and performed by the Yomiuri Nippon Symphony Orchestra.
-The film also includes singer-songwriter Yumi Matsutoya's 1973 song "Hikō-ki Gumo" (ひこうき雲).
-Matsutoya had collaborated with Studio Ghibli on Kiki's Delivery Service, which features her songs Rouge no Dengon (ルージュの伝言) and Yasashisa ni Tsutsumaretanara (やさしさに包まれたなら).
+It features Yumi Matsutoya's 1973 song "Hikō-ki Gumo" (ひこうき雲).
+Matsutoya previously collaborated with Studio Ghibli on Kiki's Delivery Service, which features her songs "Rūju no Dengon" (ルージュの伝言) and "Yasashisa ni Tsutsumaretanara" (やさしさに包まれたなら).
 Producer Suzuki recommended "Hikō-ki Gumo" to Miyazaki in December 2012, feeling the lyrics resembled the story of The Wind Rises.
-"Das gibt's nur einmal" (English: It only happens once) is the German song Hans Castorp sings while playing the piano at Hotel Kusakaru in the film.

-The film's soundtrack was released in Japan on 17 July 2013 by Tokuma Japan Communications.
+"Das gibt's nur einmal" (English: It only happens once) is the German song Hans Castorp sings while playing the piano at Hotel Kusakaru.
+The soundtrack was released in Japan on 17 July 2013 by Tokuma Japan Communications.

 Release

-The Wind Rises was to have been released simultaneously with The Tale of the Princess Kaguya, another Ghibli film by Isao Takahata, in Japan in mid-2013.
-It would have been the first time the two directors' works were released together since the release of My Neighbor Totoro and Grave of the Fireflies in 1988.
+The Wind Rises was to have been released simultaneously with The Tale of the Princess Kaguya, another Ghibli film, by Isao Takahata, in Japan in mid-2013.
+It would have been the first time the directors' works were released together since the release of My Neighbor Totoro and Grave of the Fireflies in 1988.
 However, Princess Kaguya was delayed until 23 November 2013, and The Wind Rises was released on 20 July 2013.

-The film played in competition at the 70th Venice International Film Festival.
-It had its official North American premiere at the 2013 Toronto International Film Festival, although a sneak preview was presented earlier at the 2013 Telluride Film Festival, outside of the official program.
+The Wind Rises played in competition at the 70th Venice International Film Festival.
+It had its North American premiere at the 2013 Toronto International Film Festival, although a sneak preview was presented earlier at the 2013 Telluride Film Festival, outside of the official program.

-Walt Disney Studios Motion Pictures distributed the film in North America through its Touchstone Pictures banner.
+Walt Disney Studios Motion Pictures distributed The Wind Rises in North America through its Touchstone Pictures banner.
 English dubbing was directed by Gary Rydstrom.
 Disney held a one-week release window in the Los Angeles theatrical circuit beginning on 8 November 2013, so that it could qualify for Academy Awards consideration.
 It was released theatrically on 21 February 2014 in select cities, with wide release on 28 February.
 It was released in the United Kingdom on 9 May 2014 by StudioCanal.